aksxaay/nft-drop/nft-giveaway/giveaway.md

 okay time to commit I guess

 time to work on `utils.js` that handles addresses and listing them and similar things.

+i'm unable to find a solution for the gasEstimate.